AFEICHINA/extended_lidar_camera_calib/README.md

 # expend_livox_camera_calib

-This work is an expend version of [livox_camera_calib](https://github.com/hku-mars/livox_camera_calib.git), which is suitable for solid lidar。
+This work is an expend version of [livox_camera_calib](https://github.com/hku-mars/livox_camera_calib.git), which is suitable for spinning LiDAR。

 In order to apply this algorithm on spinning LIDAR(egs:VLP16)， I adding the preprocess process([FLOAM](https://github.com/wh200720041/floam.git)) to make the point cloud of the spinning LiDAR denser.